Blake Lett, Owner

 Deana Hage, Dance Instructor

-Madeline Hage, Dance Instructor
+Madeline Hage, Choreographer

 Madeline has been passionate about dance for most of her life.
 She comes from a family of dancers and artists, and is following in the teaching footsteps of her mom, Deana Hage.
 Madeline is a natural born talent, and has won numerous awards for her solos, including the highest scoring number of the day at Boogie Fever Dance convention in 2015.
 She has been seen on stage in CMFA's The Nutcracker, and has held many lead roles with Rhythmics, including The White Rabbit in "Alice in Wonderland".
 Madeline has a gift for choreography, and is thrilled to use her talents for teaching and choreography with the Rhythmics family.
-Madeline is a freshman at the College of Charleston, where she is a member of the Cougarettes, the CofC dance team.
+Madeline is a student at the College of Charleston, where she is a member of the Cougarettes, the CofC dance team.

 Aliye Hancock, Company Director, Instructor